The apostrophe

 What is elision?
 If you have a word that ends with an unstressed vowel, such as the indefinite article una, you can cut off that vowel if the following word also begins with a vowel, such as amica.

 However, elision is not always necessary, and sometimes it is downright wrong to use it.
-Let’s see why in the next section.
+Let’s see why.

 When to use the apostrophe in Italian